The Psychological Effect of Living Without Your Dad-It's Really a Tragedy

 First of all, I want to let you know that I am not a psychologist or any other type of doctor but I was fatherless and did suffer from emotional abuse and didn't even know it.
 So, tell me how many of you grew up without your fathers and have suffered from some form of emotional abuse.
 And why isn't there much even written about it?
-But I want to be the first to say publicly there is a connection between fatherlessness and psychological abuse.
+But I want to be the first to say that I saw publicly a connection between fatherlessness and psychological abuse.

 This Should Prove The Connection

 When I was younger and growing up in a fatherless environment, I really didn't think much about it.
 It was the norm.
 All of my brothers and sisters were fatherless but most of my cousins were lead but a father in their households but not by their biological father.
 It's strange when I look at how we all turned out as a result of not having our biological fathers there for us.
 Most of us have engaged in drug usage or selling it, crime or abuse.
 They also did time in the system early on but learned their lesson.

 I'm probably the only sibling who has never been in the system or engaged in any drug usage ever.
 But life has still been a struggle for me as well.
 I just could not meet the right woman to be a good wife.
 I failed 3 times in this category.
 I'm the only sibling with more than one marriage.
 I was lost leaving high school and going straight into the military.